IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 HP: Hit Points, shows the current state of an entity (PC and enemies), are reduced when the entity is attacked.
 If the HP are reduced to 0, the entity dies. <br>
 Augment: item that can be equipped by the player for additional stats or effects, dropped by enemies. <br>
 Load-out: Equipped augments and magic skills that the player uses currently.
 Up to 3 magic skills and 5 augments can be equipped at a time.
+AOE: Area of effect, area in which a damaging skill effects enemies or the PC.

 ## 1.5.
 References